iahsanGill/mern-crud/README.md

 ## Project Structure

-- : Contains the backend code (Express server, MongoDB models, routes).
+- **api**: Contains the backend code (Express server, MongoDB models, routes).
-- : Contains the frontend code (React application).
+- **frontend**: Contains the frontend code (React application).

 ## Scripts

+You can use these npm scripts to run this application if you don't want to use docker.

 ### Backend